Setup Guide

 What the Stripe dashboard doesn't tell you

 Stripe is excellent at processing payments.
 It shows you gross revenue, net revenue, MRR, churn, and customer counts.
-But it was built as a payment processor, not a marketing analytics tool.
-There are four critical revenue metrics that Stripe cannot provide.
+But it was built as a payment processor, not a marketing analytics tool — and Stripe themselves recommend a fresh Checkout Session per attempt[2], which means even the session ID can't be your attribution key on its own.
+There are four critical revenue metrics that Stripe simply cannot provide.

 Revenue by traffic source